-Approximately 66 million residents age five and up in the United States don’t speak English at home.
+The benefits of providing an interpreter for inpatients may not be immediately clear.
+But, let’s consider some facts first.
+Approximately 66 million residents aged five and up in the United States don’t speak English at home.
 While many of them may also speak English, a significant portion either isn’t comfortable with English – having only limited proficiency – or don’t speak it at all.

 5 Benefits of Providing an Interpreter for Inpatients

 For many healthcare providers, ensuring interpreters are available is legally mandated.
 Regardless of whether they’re providing inpatient or outpatient care, making language services available is a requirement under Title VI of the Civil Rights Act of 1964 for all organizations receiving federal funding.
 That includes payments from Medicare, Medicaid, and CHIP.